Become an Interpreter: Education and Career Roadmap

 Find out how to become a interpreter.
 Research the education and training requirements and learn about the experience you need to advance your career in interpreting.

 While some interpreters learn languages by immersion or exposure, most jobs require at least a bachelor's degree.
+Optional certifications are available.
 The following table outlines common requirements to become an interpreter as reported by the U.S. Bureau of Labor Statistics (BLS):

 |Degree Level||A degree is not always required, but some agencies may prefer an applicant who holds a bachelor's degree with some formal coursework in interpreting.|